When we moved to remotest Carmarthenshire, the place we heard recommended to us again and again for a day trip was Llyn Brianne.

 Bike!
 A great day/ half-day’s cycle would be to do the hiking route around Llyn Brianne described above.
 The lanes around the northern/eastern sides of the reservoir are twisty and narrow but quite traffic-free.

 Drive!
 The eastern and northern sides of the reservoir can be driven around on breath-taking single-track lanes.
 It’s slow-going but great fun, with routes continuing to Soar y Mynydd Chapel (northwest of the reservoir), Abergwesyn (northeast of the reservoir) and eventually right on to Tregaron, for routes further on into Ceredigion.
-Soar y Mynydd, Abergeswyn and Tregaron are all worthy stops in their own right, of course.
-Our new Road Trips section of the site is launching in August and one of the drives we are most looking forward to featuring takes in the Llyn Brianne area.
+Soar y Mynydd, Abergeswyn and Tregaron are all worthy stops in their own right, of course – we already write about them a lot on here and because we have a special love for this area you can expect us to write on them much more in the near future.
+In fact, our new series of Wales Road Trips (all found in the Explore area) launched in January 2021 and our scintillating Road Trip from Llandovery to Tregaron via Llyn Brianne (with a stop at Soar y Mynydd) is such a favourite of ours we made it the very first featured on the site!

 Wildlife Watch!
 Red kites for sure, and this is one of the last domains of the red squirrel in England and Wales.